Part one of a three-part essay based on the talk I gave at Smashing Conference.

 Reflecting on their plans, the art critic Robert Hughes said1:

 Nothing dates faster than people’s fantasies about the future.
 This is what you get when perfectly decent, intelligent and talented men start thinking in terms of space, rather than place, and about single rather than multiple meanings.
 It’s what you get when you design for political aspirations and not real human needs.
 You get miles of jerry-built platonic nowhere infested with Volkswagens.
 This, one may reverently hope, is the last experiment of its kind.
 The utopian buck, stops here.

 You might describe the prevailing aesthetic as eclectic, if you were being generous.
-The image above, published in the sartorial magazine Punch in 1890, will give you an idea of how people perceived visual communication at the time.
+The image above, published in the sartorial magazine Punch in 1890, will give you an idea of how people perceived visual communication around this period.
 London’s transport wasn’t immune.
-On underground platforms, signage and advertising was intermixed, used a variety of typefaces and was arranged in a hotchpotch manner.
-This made the network difficult to navigate, and hardly inspired confidence in this new mode of transport.
+On underground platforms, signage and advertising was intermixed, with a variety of typefaces arranged in a hotchpotch manner.
+This not only made the network difficult to navigate, but it hardly inspired confidence in this new mode of transport either.

-Given this uninviting landscape, Pick’s first initiative was to improve the appearance of stations.
+Pick’s first initiative was to improve the appearance of stations.
 He standardised the different poster sizes, limited their number, and arranged them on a grid.
-To ensure station names would stand out – and anticipating an increase in passengers visiting the city for the 1908 Olympic Games – he placed a large red circles behind name boards, a layout that would inform the design of the now familiar underground logo, the Roundel.
+To ensure station names would stand out he placed large red circles behind name boards, a layout that would inform the design of the now familiar underground logo, the Roundel.

 Pick then commissioned artists to design beautiful posters.
 Rather than nag passengers, these would inspire, suggesting places in London people could visit and attractions they might attend.
-These posters helped humanise the network and before long, people refered to the tube as the longest art gallery in London.
-Pick later said
+Pick thought art needed to come down from its pedestal and earn a living.
+These posters humanised the network, with people referring to the tube as London’s longest art gallery.

 have the bold simplicity of the authentic lettering of the finest periods and belong